Visa

 This is a color scheme of Visa.
-You can copy each of the logo colors by clicking on a button with the color HEX code above.
+You can copy each of the NO SUBTITLE logo colors by clicking on a button with the color HEX code above.

 Visa Inc. is an American multinational financial services corporation headquartered in Foster City, California, United States.
 It facilitates electronic funds transfers throughout the world, most commonly through Visa-branded credit cards, debit cards and prepaid cards.
 Visa is one of the world’s most valuable companies.
 Visa does not issue cards, extend credit or set rates and fees for consumers; rather, Visa provides financial institutions with Visa-branded payment products that they then use to offer credit, debit, prepaid and cash access programs to their customers.
 In 2015, the Nilson Report, a publication that tracks the credit card industry, found that Visa’s global network processed 100 billion transactions during 2014 with a total volume of US$6.8 trillion.
 It was launched in September 1958 by Bank of America as the BankAmericard credit card program.